 - Understand the diff. between points and vectors

 - Understand the frame

 - Represent transformations in local and global frames

 - Related chapters of my draft

 - Ch.
-3.3 Affine frame
+2.3 Affine frame

 - Ch.
-3.4 Local and global frames
+2.4 Local and global frames

-- At the last class:

-- 2D transformation and homogeneous coordinate

-- Idle-based animation

 A Question?

 - Suppose you have 2 frames and you know the coordinates of a point relative in one frame - How would you compute the coordinate of your point relative to the other frame? - (Generalized question to the mapping problem that we went over in the class)